wsaqaf/mecodify/install.md

 Here you will find instructions for running Mecodify on your server.

 ### Interdepencies
 Mecodify requires PHP, MySQL and Apache to run.
 Generally, most web servers already have them installed by default.
 But you can always double check in case.
-The three required interdepencies are PHP, MySQL and Apache.
+The three required depencies are PHP, MySQL, Apache.

 1- **PHP 5.0 or higher:** If you are unsure if you have PHP 5.0 or higher, you can run the following command on the server:
 ```sh
 $ php -v
 ```
-In order to install PHP, you can refer to the official PHP installation instructions found here: [http://php.net/manual/en/install.php](http://php.net/manual/en/install.php)
+In order to install PHP, you can refer to the official PHP installation instructions found here: [http://php.net/manual/en/install.php](http://php.net/manual/en/install.php) Note that the PHP-curl (libcurl module) needs to be enabled.

 2- **MySQL 5.5 or higher:** Mecodify relies extensively on MySQL tables to store data.
 You can see if you have MySQL by running the command:
 ```sh